Swindon railway station: History

-Meanwhile, the Cheltenham and Great Western Union Railway had in 1836 been authorised to link the GWR with Gloucester and Cheltenham, and for this line, a junction at Swindon had been decided upon.
+Meanwhile, in 1836, the Cheltenham and Great Western Union Railway had been authorised to link the GWR with Gloucester and Cheltenham, and for this line, a junction at Swindon had been decided upon.
 The GWR line was planned by Isambard Kingdom Brunel to rise from both London and Bristol to a summit near Swindon, and to have easy gradients east of that summit, and steeper gradients to the west.
-Brunel, and his colleague Daniel Gooch, decided in October 1840 that one locomotive would not be able to manage the whole distance without taking on fuel; and it would be necessary to change locomotives part-way.
+In October 1840, Brunel and his colleague Daniel Gooch decided that one locomotive would not be able to manage the whole distance without taking on fuel; it would therefore be necessary to change locomotives part-way.
 Reading was chosen as one place to change engines, being both a major station and, at just under 36 mi, approximately one-third of the 118 mi distance from Paddington to Bristol.
-They also felt that it would be convenient to change locomotives at Swindon; not only was this almost two-thirds of the way (just over 77 mi) and the site of the junction for the Cheltenham line, it was also the summit of the line; and a train from London could have its fast locomotive replaced by a slower but more powerful locomotive for the journey on to Bristol.
+They also felt that it would be convenient to change locomotives at Swindon; not only was this almost two-thirds of the way, just over 77 mi and the site of the junction for the Cheltenham line, it was also the summit of the line; a train from London could have its fast locomotive replaced by a slower but more powerful locomotive for the journey on to Bristol.
 Accordingly, it was necessary to provide locomotive maintenance facilities at Swindon.